mawentowski/marks-blog/pages/azure-solutions/steps.md

 Install SSH Windows and document it.
 DONE
 MadCap flare pipeline DONE
 Refresh CSS, HTML, and BOOTSTRAP.
 Not JS yet.
-DONE Create videos.
+DONE Customize jekyll template used.
+DONE
+Restructure the topic hierarchy -- need to add series Create videos.
     Setting up build pipeline
         Including downloading build artifacts
     Set up Release pipeline
-    Creating a release and deploy teh site
+    Creating a release and deploy the site
     Other feature of Azure.
-Customize jekyll template used.
-No CDN.
-Restructure the topic hierarchy.
-Test out git edit button
+Test out git edit button?

+Customize Blog:
+Take udemy course from CSS atleast (possibly bootstrap).
+Replace top nav with custom nav (have to decide on elements).
+Research bootstrap Style the accordian rather than replace it.
+Change styling -- Raymond ask where style templates are.
+You need to create a blog page similar to Tom's with a different top nav.

+Home / Doc Ops Solutions
+Do a bunch of lorem ipsum posts

 -------------
 Complete portfolio blog post.